-We, as KORDSA, operate in compliance with Universal Declaration of Human Rights in all countries we carry a business in, and abide with all laws and regulations and look after all rights of our employees by adopting the international declarations, fundamentals, conventions and principles that our country is a party to.
+We, as KORDSA, operate in compliance with Universal Declaration of Human Rights, OECD Guidelines for Multinational Enterprises, International Labor Organization Fundamental Conventions and International Labor Organization Declaration on Fundamental Principles and Rights at Work in all countries we carry a business in, and abide with all laws and regulations and look after all rights of our employees by adopting the international declarations, fundamentals, conventions and principles that our country is a party to.
 Our approach towards our people is honest and fair.
 We commit to provide a non-discriminatory working environment for all, making sure that our people enjoy their employee rights fully and properly.
 We supervise suppliers and subcontractors in our value chain to protect human rights through Supplier Sustainability Evaluation Survey and our contracts.

 Risk and Impact Assessment of Suppliers

 Kordsa Code of Business Ethics and Human Rights Policy are embedded in the contracts with main suppliers.
 All employees of the subcontractors are informed by Kordsa officers on the codes of work and ethics on their first day at work.

 Since there is no article that limits subcontractor employees to join a union, all employees are free to associate.
 Kordsa audits whether the subcontractor employees have social insurance, they are older than 18, and their wages and social insurance contributions are paid.
 In case of a complaint, our employees conduct on-site audit with the supplier.

 Employees who feel or suspect a violation of our fair working environment must notify their line managers, a member of Executive Leas Team, the Local Code of Ethics Consultant, the Global Ethical Compliance Officer or the Ethics Committee through ethics line.
 In addition, human rights risks and complaints in the company are audited both internally and externally by third parties.